 Students are given a formal orientation to the emergency department, which includes the following:

 Emergency Medicine faculty are very involved in undergraduate medical education at the University of Maryland School of Medicine.
 During years 1 and 2, faculty give lectures and lead small groups as part of the Pathophysiology and Therapeutics course.
-In addition, Dr. Ken Butler has integrated other emergency medicine material into the curriculum, such as airway management and cardiopulmonary simulation case scenarios.
+In addition, Drs.
+Samantha King, Sarah Sommerkamp, Neeraja Murali, Afrah Ali, Leen Alblaihed and others have integrated other emergency medicine material into the curriculum, such as airway management and cardiopulmonary simulation case scenarios.
 Multiple faculty members are also involved in the Practice of Medicine course given for first and second-year medical students.
-Dr. Spangler is the course director for the Multisystem course, a new and innovative experience to complete the preclinical curriculum for 2nd year students.
+Dr. Alblaihed is the course director for the Cardiology section of the 2nd year student curriculum.
+Spangler is the course director for the Multisystem course, a new and innovative experience to complete the preclinical curriculum for 2nd year students.
 Many of the faculty also participate in the mentoring program and regularly have students in the emergency department for shadowing.

 Students rotating through the Emergency Department should consider reading this article.